 Key Words: Brain-derived neurotrophic factor; pro-BDNF; Neural circuits; Neuroimmune; Mood disorders; Depression

 Zhao XP, Li H, Dai RP.
 Neuroimmune crosstalk through brain-derived neurotrophic factor and its precursor pro-BDNF: New insights into mood disorders: New insights into mood disorders.
-World J Psychiatr 2022; In press
+World J Psychiatry 2022; In press

 Core Tip: The neuroimmune crosstalk plays a crucial role in the regulation of mood disorders.
 Recent studies have shown that the brain-derived neurotrophic factor (BDNF) and its precursor pro-BDNF are cardinal regulators in the neuroimmune axis.
 However, the roles and potential mechanisms of BDNF/pro-BDNF signaling in the neuroimmune crosstalk in the context of mood disorders remain unexplored.
 In this review, we summarize recent studies on the role of BDNF/TrkB signaling and pro-BDNF/p75NTR signaling in the neuroimmune axis and how they influence the development of mood disorders.